 The Bluegrass Chapter of the ATOS was founded in the mid-1970s and revived in April 2009.
 Our chapter mission is to actively support and promote the theatre pipe organ and its music in the Bluegrass State and western West Virginia.

 We are organists, musicians, teachers, people in business, and people from the Central Kentucky community promoting the rebuild and reinstallation of the original Wurlitzer Theatre Organ in The Kentucky Theater.
 Organists in our chapter provide music before movies at The Kentucky Theater, and our volunteers are actively working to restore and reinstall the magnificent theater organ.
-However, even working with volunteers, the cost is $260,000.
-That is $52,000 per year over the next 5 years.
-Please click here to learn how you can help.
-We also invite you to join our chapter.
-Your assistance is greatly appreciated, and we thank you.
+We invite you to join our Chapter and assist us with this restoration work.
+Your help is greatly appreciated, and we thank you!

 Timothy A. Jones